failsafe-lib/failsafe/README.md

 #### Asynchronous API Integration

-Asynchronous code reports completion via callbacks rather than by throwing an exception.
-Recurrent provides [ContextualRunnable] and [ContextualCallable] classes that can be used in a callback to manually perform retries or completion:
+Asynchronous code reports completion via indirect callbacks.
+Recurrent provides [ContextualRunnable] and [ContextualCallable] classes that can be used with a callback to manually perform retries or completion:

 ```java
 Recurrent.get(invocation -> {